skooter500/cc25/assignment.md

 - Animated shapes that respond to mouse position
 - Particles or shapes that multiply and move based on selected mood

-### Idea 3: Album Collection Browser
-Create a visual library of your favorite albums that you can browse through.

 **Example features:**
 - List of album dictionaries (title, artist, year, color theme)